John Carter (ER): Season 15

 In the episode "Old Times", while a patient at Northwestern, he is visited by Benton, to whom he reveals that his marriage with Kem is going through a rough patch.
 In the same episode, Benton acts as a back-seat driver and supervises the operation to make sure Carter is well taken care of.
 Thanks to Benton's thoroughness, which initially annoys the surgeon performing the operation, a complication is resolved and the operation is a success.
 Unbeknownst to Carter, the kidney is arranged for him thanks to the efforts of his old friends Carol Hathaway (Julianne Margulies) and Doug Ross (George Clooney), who are also unaware that they are helping Carter and only find out that "some doctor" got the kidney.

 In "And in the End", the series finale, Carter uses his family fortune to finally open the Joshua Carter Center, a medical clinic for the underprivileged that fits into the plans he announced when his grandmother's will was being read.
 Kem surprises Carter by attending the opening ceremony, but she is seemingly uncomfortable around him.
 In a later conversation she tells him that she felt sad in Chicago because it reminded her of their son's death.
 As she leaves the clinic's opening, she tells Carter to call her to set up breakfast before she flies back to Paris.
 Carter indicates he might come back to County for good; however, this is potentially contradicted by his earlier idea that he would leave Chicago if it would save his marriage.

 In the final scene, victims of an explosion come to County and while tending to a patient he invites Rachel Greene (Hallee Hirsh), Dr. Mark Greene's daughter who is considering going to medical school, to help him, even calling her "Dr. Greene".

 Related characters

 Early in the series, Carter's plots typically stayed in the realm of the ER.
-In a symbolic gesture of this transference, he was told by Mark Greene "you set the tone" on Dr. Greene's last day in the ER.
-Dr. Greene had been told the same thing, by Dr. Morgenstern, in the pilot episode in season 1 of the show.
-Dr. Carter, in turn, said the same thing to Dr. Archie Morris as Carter left the ER, although Morris did not understand the significance.